Collection of information

 Our Website and Services use “cookies” to help personalize your online experience.
 A cookie is a text file that is placed on your hard disk by a web page server.
 Cookies cannot be used to run programs or deliver viruses to your computer.
 Cookies are uniquely assigned to you, and can only be read by a web server in the domain that issued the cookie to you.
-You may learn more about cookies and how they work in this guide.
+Click here to learn more about cookies and how they work.

 Do Not Track signals

 Some browsers incorporate a Do Not Track feature that signals to websites you visit that you do not want to have your online activity tracked.
 Tracking is not the same as using or collecting information in connection with a website.
 For these purposes, tracking refers to collecting personally identifiable information from consumers who use or visit a website or online service as they move across different websites over time.
 How browsers communicate the Do Not Track signal is not yet uniform.
 As a result, the Website and Services are not yet set up to interpret or respond to Do Not Track signals communicated by your browser.
 Even so, as described in more detail throughout this Policy, we limit our use and collection of your Personal Information.

 The Website and Services contain links to other resources that are not owned or controlled by us.
 Please be aware that we are not responsible for the privacy practices of such other resources or third parties.
 We encourage you to be aware when you leave the Website and Services and to read the privacy statements of each and every resource that may collect Personal Information.